2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the Great Lakes Region

 On average, design graduates from Ferris take out $28,599 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $235.

-University of Illinois at Urbana-Champaign did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the small city of Champaign, UIUC is a public school with a very large student population.
+University of Illinois at Urbana-Champaign came in at #9 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the city of Champaign, UIUC is a public college with a very large student population.

 Of the 105 students majoring in design at UIUC, 36% are male and 64% are female.